 Los Katíos National Park

 The park is a privileged and wealthy, it plays a significant role in the South American’s biographical history.
 Together with the Darien National Park of Panama, they protect a representative sample of one of the world’s species-rich areas of moist lowland and highland rainforest.
-The park is located in the Columbian mountain zone approximately 1,968 feet high and extends up to about 278 square miles in the northwest of Colombia.
+The park is located in the Colombian mountain zone approximately 1,968 feet high and extends up to about 278 square miles in the northwest of Colombia.
 In 1973, Los Katios was declared a national park and its boundaries were extended in 1979.
 It was inscribed on the world heritage list in 1994 and reported as one of the best-conserved parks in the country.

 Malpelo Fauna And Flora Sanctuary